-To determine the asset reduction value, the total calculated asset allowance is subtracted from the total amount of assets, resulting in an amount of unprotected assets.
-A declining percentage (from 100% for 0 years out to 0% for 10 years out) is applied to the unprotected amount.
+To determine the asset reduction value, the total calculated asset allowance is subtracted from the total amount of assets reported, resulting in an amount of unprotected assets.
+A declining percentage (from 100% for 0 years out to 0% for 10 years out) is applied to the unprotected amount; the percentage is adjusted once per year on July 1st.
 This result is then divided by the outstanding loan debt amount, resulting in a percentage.
 The LIPP subsidy is reduced by that percentage.

 - Unprotected Assets: $60,000-$50,000=$10,000

-- Award Reduction Percentage: $7,000/$110,000=6.36%
+- Award Reduction Percentage: $7,000/$180,000=3.88%

-- Adjusted LIPP Award: $5,000*(1-0.0636)=$4,806
+- Adjusted LIPP Award: $5,000 x (1-0.0388)=$4,806

-For LIPP purposes, assets are defined as cash and savings, investment equity, trusts, home equity, and retirement savings such as 401(k), 403(b), and IRA plans.
+For LIPP purposes, assets are defined as cash and savings, investment equity, home equity, and retirement savings such as 401(k), 403(b), and IRA plans.
 Updated asset information is collected for each LIPP application cycle.
 The assets accumulated by participants are intended to cover expenses for which LIPP does not make allowances such as out of pocket medical expenses, relocation costs, saving for down-payments, adoption, alternative reproduction technologies, elder care, etc.